ravivats/ravivats.github.io/_posts/2020-09-06-headstart-ml-p02-stats-interview-questions.md

     > **Note**: This also means that probability of Brad winning in any of his turns = 1 - P(Amy winning) = 5/11

     > **Intuition**: This shows you that in each board game, the probability of winning for the player that takes the first turn is always slightly greater than his opponent.
     > Intuition is that, yes that should happen right?
-It makes sense, because player one always gets the first chance of making a potential right move in 1st turn, 3rd turn, 5th turn and so on.., while player two gets this chance afterwards in this series with 2nd turn, 4th turn, 6th turn and so on.
+It makes sense because player one always gets the first chance of making a potential right move in 1st turn, 3rd turn, 5th turn, and so on, while player two gets this chance afterward in this series with 2nd turn, 4th turn, 6th turn, and so on.

 2. In a village in India, the authorities were alarmed about a weird family planning custom & started investigating the issue.
 They found out that in that village, couples were told that if they have a girl child, they should try again for a boy child, and stop only when they have a boy child born.
-And if they have a boy child born as a first born, they should stop planning for more children.
+And if they have a boy child born as a firstborn, they should stop planning for more children.
 Authorities were very worried that this ritual may create gender ratio imbalance.
-So they hired you, to verify using statistics and probability, if this problem may occur due to the gender ratio imbalance.
-Calculate the impact of this rule on gender ratio.
+So they hired you, to verify using statistics and probability, if this problem will occur.
+Calculate the impact of this ritual on gender ratio.

     **Solution:**

-    ***Long way to solution***: Let us take an example case study, suppose there are 50 couples in the village who are fit to have children.
+    ***Long way to solution***: Let us take an example case study, suppose 50 couples in the village are fit to have children.

-    So, given that every couple will give birth on one child approx. (not considering twins as a case because they are rare), and the probability of a girl or boy being born for an individual birth is 50% each approximately, and that they follow the custom, we can chart down the sequence of births, which is:
+    So, given that every couple will give birth to one child approx. (not considering twins as a case because they are rare), and the probability of a girl or boy being born for an individual birth is 50% each approximately, and that they follow the custom, we can chart down the sequence of births, which is:

     ![long-solution](../img/2020-09-06/q2-long-solution.jpg){: .center-block :}

-    As the gender ratio still remains approx. 50% as the no. of couples becomes larger and larger than 50.
+    As the gender ratio remains approx. 50% as the no. of couples becomes larger and larger than 50.
 We can conclude that this practice doesn't have an impact on it.

-    > ***Intuition/Short way to solution***: The ratio would be still 50% because probability of a boy or a girl being born is just related to the couple themselves and it is not related to (in other words, is *disjoint* to) any separate external event of weird rules being followed in society.
+    > ***Intuition/Short way to solution***: The ratio would still be 50% because the probability of a boy or a girl being born is just related to the couple themselves and it is not related to (in other words, is *disjoint* to) any separate external event of weird rules being followed in society.

-3. Four people A,B,C & D get in a lift on ground floor.
+3. Four people A, B, C & D get in a lift on the ground floor.
 Each of them has a choice of getting down on floors 1,2,3 & 4.
 What is the probability that all of them come out on different floors?

     **Solution**: Total no. of choices of getting out for each person = 4